- Library Statements and Policies

-Reserve materials must be returned to the Reserve Desk.
+Reserve materials must be returned to the library at the front checkout desk.

-Other materials can be returned to any one of the library’s book returns.
-There are book return slots in the circulation desk where you can leave books and other materials.
-In addition, there are three book drop locations: one is located near the East Campus entrance and one is found in the turn-around area at the entrance of the Business and Communication Building on the West Campus.
+Other materials can be returned to any one of the library’s bookdrops.
+The gold-colored bookdrops are located on East Campus near the entrance kiosk in the passenger drop-off area and on West Campus near the upper parking area in the bus turn-around next to the Garvin Theater.
 Another book depository slot is located on the outside wall just before the library entrance.

-If you have used books in the library but haven’t checked them out, please place materials on a book return shelve or drop them off at the Circulation Desk.
+If you have used books in the library but haven’t checked them out, please place materials on a book return shelve or drop them off at the front checkout desk.

 Where do I go if I need help while visiting the library?

-If you need any help understanding how to write a works cited page, finding a book or periodical, or need any quick guidance on your visit to the Luria Library, our librarians at the Reference Desk in the center of the upper level will be happy to help you.
+If you need any help understanding how to write a works cited page, finding a book or periodical, or need any quick guidance on your visit to the Luria Library, our librarians at the Reference & Information Desk in the center of the main level will be happy to help you.

 I need help with writing a paper, where do I go?

 The Writing Center is located across the hall from the Luria Library and has a number of writing labs and online information to help you get your paper started.
 The Writing Center offers drop-in and by-appointment assistance with pre-writing, organizational, thesis and content development, sentence structure, grammar, punctuation, vocabulary, and spelling as well as research composition format.